pererasys/csce355-turingmachine/README.md

 ### Arguments

 ```
-python3 main.py [-h] -n NAME -f FUNCTION -t TAPE
+python3 main.py [-h] -f FUNCTION -t TAPE

 optional arguments:
   -h, --help                        Help.
-  -n NAME, --name NAME              The name of the function, also defines the prefix for all states.
+  -f FUNCTION, --function FUNCTION  The name of the function, also defines the prefix for all states.
-  -f FUNCTION, --function FUNCTION  File name of the input file.
   -t TAPE, --tape TAPE              File name of the tape.
 ```